marc0janssen/docker-nzbgetvpn/README.md

 # Docker-NZBgetVPN

-In version is a fork but is the NZBGET updated to the latest version.
+This version is a fork but is the NZBGET updated to the latest version.
 I did this because I couldn't find a decent version that was upgrade to the latest version and also pushed to Docker Hub.
 This not to shamelessly copy someone's work.

 Current version NZBGET: 21.1